5 Tips to Prep for the MCAT During the School Year

 4. Get the Right Materials

-If you’re going to spend hours studying for the MCAT and making sacrifices towards your dream of becoming a doctor, wouldn’t you want to use only the best materials?
-Representative MCAT prep materials are vital to your success.
-The official AAMC resources are a given in any strong prep plan, but they are not enough to cover all of the content you need to know or get in the practice you need to see your score increase.
-Try to find MCAT prep materials that are as close to the real MCAT as possible.
-If you really want to push yourself, use the Blueprint MCAT practice tests that are slightly harder than the official tests.
+If you’re going to spend hours studying for the MCAT and making sacrifices toward your dream of becoming a doctor, wouldn’t you want to use only the best materials?
+Representative MCAT prep is vital to your success.
+The official AAMC resources are a given in any strong MCAT prep schedule, but they are not enough to cover all of the content you need to know or get in the practice you need to see your score increase.
+Try to find MCAT prep materials that are as close to the real MCAT as possible, like Blueprint MCAT’s full-length practice exams.

 5. Sneak MCAT Prep into Your Daily Life

 Finally, here’s a not-so-secret trick to keep MCAT content at the top of your mind: make it part of your daily routine.
 Are you taking organic chemistry or a psychology class this semester?
-There’s part your content review for that section.
+Save your notes for your content review.
 Can’t tear yourself away from social media?
-Follow some of MCAT or pre-med Instagram accounts to receive motivational quotes, tips, and Questions of the Day in your feed.
+Follow some MCAT or premed Instagram or TikTok accounts to receive motivational quotes, tips, advice, and Questions of the Day in your feed.
 You can call it scrolling with intention.
 The MCAT prepares you to one day save a life, so why not really make it part of your own while you study for it?

 Search the Blog